Displace99/Bug-Tracker/docs/source/projects/delete-project.rst

 ****************
 Delete a project
 ****************
-To delete a project, click the **admin** link on the main menu, then click **Projects**, and then select the **Delete** link next to the project you want to have deleted.
+To delete a project, click the **admin** link on the main menu, then click **Projects**, and then select the **delete** link next to the project you want to have deleted.
 You will then be taken to a confirmation page to confirm the delete.

 .. note::